FortuneV13/harmony_node_stats/README.md

 - Unique page can be found by running /nodestats in vStatsBot

 Alerts:
-- Blockchain Sync - Compared local vs remote height
+- Blockchain Sync - Compares local vs remote height
 - Space Left - Alerts you when space is lower than 25GB
 - Double Signing Check - Alerts you if a bls key is found on one or more signing servers